AlphanEker/BackendErasmus/README.md

 * All the routing is done in "app.ts" file and the To Be Added endpoints are also in there however not yet implemented.

 ## Installation and Executing
-* After downloading the source code the following code
+* After downloading the source code, following block should be executed

+      npm install
+* And for starting the application the following block is already configured

+      npm start